vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 arguments, which is **not** the case.
 The rule becomes *vastly* simpler if we understand that the presence of a quote in string triggers two modes, the first being (1) "interpret special chars" mode and (2) "ignore special chars" mode.
-Double quotes `"` are used to trigger the mode we are entering and after encounter `"` it is ignored and further processing is continued.
-When we enter mode 1, spaces are interpreted literally and after we exit mode 1, spaces are now not special and are used to delineate arguments.
-The simple rule is to scan the command line from *left-to-right* and when we encounter a double-quote `"` we enter mode 1 and discard the `"` and when we encounter another double-quote we exit mode 1 and discard `"`, after which we are in the "ignore special chars" mode, where a space separates arguments and is not special.
-It's not easy to understand where the concept of unbalanced double-quotes, doesn't exist.
-The quotes simply trigger one of the two modes described.
+Double quotes `"` are used to trigger the mode we are entering and after we encounter `"` it is ignored and further processing is continued.
+When we enter mode 1, spaces are interpreted literally and after we exit mode 1, spaces are not special and are used to delineate arguments.
+The simple rule is then to scan the command line from *left-to-right* and when we encounter a double-quote `"` we discard the `"` and enter mode 1 and and when we encounter another double-quote `"` we discard it and exit mode 1, entering mode 2 where we "ignore special chars" (here a space separates arguments and is not special).
+Quite simply the concept of unbalanced double-quotes does not exist.
+Quotes simply trigger one of two modes.

 Below we show of the "quoting" encoder in practice.